levkk/pg-replica-auditor/README.md

 4. `--rows`, will scan this many rows in the row comparisons check,
 5. `--lag-column`, will use this column for the replica lag check,
 6. `--show-skipped`, will print the skipped rows in the Last 1000 check,
-7. `--count-before`, will count all rows in the table created/updated before this timestamp.
+7. `--count-before`, will count all rows in the table created/updated before this timestamp,
+8. `--step-size`, will decrease the step size for missing sequential records search.

 Example: